Nancy Kovack

-Early years
+Biography

-Kovack is the daughter of Mr. and Mrs. Michael A. Kovack of Flint, Michigan.
-Her father was the manager of a General Motors plant.
+In 1935, Nancy Kovack was born in Flint, Michigan.
+Her father, Michael A. Kovack, was the manager of a General Motors plant.

-Career
+With an IQ of 152, the highly intelligent and driven Kovack graduated high school early, entering the University of Michigan at the age of 15 and graduating in 1954, when she was just 19.

-After working as a model, Kovack became one of the Glee Girls for Jackie Gleason.
+Kovack began to proactively plan her career, starting to raise her profile by working as a model, ultimately becoming one of the Glee Girls for Jackie Gleason.

+In 1958, Kovack appeared in the original Broadway production of The Disenchanted.

+As her profile increased, Kovack began to gain roles in Hollywood films, such as Strangers When We Meet (1960) with Kirk Douglas and Kim Novak.

+One of Kovack's most notable early film roles was as the high priestess Medea in Jason and the Argonauts (1963).

+Kovack continued to build her career with roles in Diary of a Madman (1963) with Vincent Price, The Outlaws Is Coming (1965) with The Three Stooges, Sylvia (1965) with Carroll Baker, The Great Sioux Massacre (1965), The Silencers (1966) with Dean Martin, Tarzan and the Valley of Gold (1966) with Mike Henry, Frankie and Johnny (1966) with Elvis Presley, and Carl Reiner's directorial debut, Enter Laughing (1967).

+Kovack spent 2 1/2 years in Iran, and starred in three films that were made there, returning to the United States in 1968.

-She has appeared on a number of television series including Bewitched (3 episodes, playing Darrin Stephens' ex-girlfriend and Samantha Stephens' nemesis, Sheila Sommers and Italian client Clio Vanita), Batman (episodes 5 and 6), I Dream of Jeannie, Get Smart, Perry Mason, 12 O'Clock High, The Man from U.N.C.L.E., The Invaders (episode "Task Force" (1967)), Burke's Law, Family Affair (episode "Family Plan" (1968)), The Name of the Game, and Hawaii Five-O (episode "Face of the Dragon" (1969)).
-She appeared in a key role as a native medicine woman and femme fatale in one of the original Star Trek episodes, "A Private Little War" (1968).
-In 1969, she was nominated for an Emmy Award for Outstanding Single Performance by an Actress in a Supporting Role for an appearance on Mannix.
+Kovack appeared on a number of television series including Bewitched (3 episodes, playing both Darrin Stephens' ex-girlfriend and Samantha Stephens' nemesis, Sheila Sommers and Darrin's Italian client Clio Vanita), Batman (episodes 5 and 6), I Dream of Jeannie, Get Smart, Perry Mason, 12 O'Clock High, The Man from U.N.C.L.E., The Invaders (episode "Task Force" (1967)), Burke's Law, Family Affair (episode "Family Plan" (1968)), The Name of the Game, and Hawaii Five-O (episode "Face of the Dragon" (1969)).

+Kovack notably appeared in a key role as a native medicine woman and femme fatale in one of the original Star Trek episodes, "A Private Little War" (1968).

+In 1969, Kovack was nominated for an Emmy Award for Outstanding Single Performance by an Actress in a Supporting Role for an appearance on Mannix.
 In addition to her guest appearances on television programs, Kovack was hostess of the game show Beat the Clock.

-As her profile increased, Kovack began to gain roles in Hollywood movies, most notably as the high priestess Medea in Jason and the Argonauts (1963).
-She also had roles in Strangers When We Meet (1960) with Kirk Douglas and Kim Novak, Diary of a Madman (1963) with Vincent Price, The Outlaws Is Coming (1965) with The Three Stooges, Sylvia (1965) with Carroll Baker, The Great Sioux Massacre (1965), The Silencers (1966) with Dean Martin, Tarzan and the Valley of Gold (1966) with Mike Henry, Frankie and Johnny (1966) with Elvis Presley, and Carl Reiner's directorial debut Enter Laughing (1967).

-On Broadway, she appeared in The Disenchanted.
-Her last film role was in Marooned (1969), a science-fiction drama starring Gregory Peck and Gene Hackman.
+Kovack's last film role was in Marooned (1969), a science-fiction drama starring Gregory Peck and Gene Hackman.
 Credited as Nancy Mehta, she played the murder victim in the TV movie/series pilot Ellery Queen (also known as Too Many Suspects, 1975).

-Besides her acting in the United States, Kovack starred in three films that were made in Iran.